yechanp/Membership-Inference-Attacks-Against-Object-Detection-Models/README.md

 For VOC-SSD300 models, you can download the weights of the shadow and target models at https://drive.google.com/drive/folders/1E45q9K1kqLzVqyYrrpZid07oq4JN5Z-V?usp=sharing .

-Futher model weights will be uploaded soon.
+Futher model weights will be uploaded later.